 Just as national or corporate interests, even politicians – “the system” to the generation of the 1960s – can fall on deaf ears today when they smack of hypocrisy and self-absorption, we can find the same elevation, almost a sanctification, of the individual above this din, in Lewis back in the 1930s and 1940s.

 How to Get Found at a Movie Theater

 As the expectant beat of Another Day of Sun fades into the story of Sebastian and Mia, we find the young couple discovering their passion for meaning: – Seb seems to find his soul in his love for jazz, and the jazz orchestra where ”each player is finding his own tune, competing with the others.”
 Mia is less sure of herself, and in her aspirations to land an acting role she finds herself questioning if she is simply “good enough.”

 Seb is accused, however, of being lost in the past in his taste for jazz.
 Stuck on the jazz from the big names from the past, he is challenged to find – or create – meaning in the present.
-Lewis faced this same dilemma – his tastes were nurtured with his own set of greats – “The Greats” in fact was his academic course of study as an undergraduate at Oxford.
-The Golden Apple of the ancient myths, Romantic poets and writers like Shelley, Goethe and Coleridge – all formed Lewis’ own appetite.
+Lewis faced this same dilemma – his tastes were nurtured with his own set of greats – “The Greats” constituted his academic course of study as an undergraduate at Oxford, and works like The Golden Apple of the ancient myths, and Romantic poets and writers like Shelley, Goethe and Coleridge all formed Lewis’ own appetite.

 Seb’s Music Makes Mia Dance

 In his own desire to capture meaning from the past, Lewis ran into the same problem as Sebastian.
 And it is this problem with which Lewis commences his own autobiography, Surprised by Joy, quoting the opening line of the poem by Wordsworth of the same title

 Wordsworth then proceeds to describe how fleeting and elusive was his joy, or source thereof